Lino Červar

-Lino Červar (born 22 September 1950) is a Croatian retired handball coach and politician.
+Lino Červar (born 22 September 1950) is a Croatian handball coach and former MP.
 In 2003 he guided Croatia men's national handball team to gold in the 2003 World Championship as well as to gold at the 2004 Olympics.

-As a member of the largest centre-right political party in Croatia–the Croatian Democratic Union (HDZ)–he was a member of the Croatian Parliament from 2003 to 2008.
+As a member of the Croatian Democratic Union (HDZ), he was a member of the Croatian Parliament from 2003 to 2008.

 Apart from Croatian, Červar also holds Macedonian citizenship.